mobilise-d/mobgap/docs/guides/developer_guide.md

 ### Jupyter Lab/Notebooks

-While we do not (and will not) use Jupyter Notebooks in gaitlink, it might still be helpful to use Jupyter to debug and prototype your scientific code.
+While we do not (and will not) use Jupyter Notebooks in mobgap, it might still be helpful to use Jupyter to debug and prototype your scientific code.
-To set up a Jupyter environment that has gaitlink and all dependencies installed, run the following commands:
+To set up a Jupyter environment that has mobgap and all dependencies installed, run the following commands:

 ```bash
 # poetry install including root!